 Macerating is the process of soaking berries in sugar to release the juices.
 It makes a delicious, syrupy liquid (plus the berries themselves) that is fantastic in nearly any dessert.
 It can also be used to top ice cream or simply served with whipped cream.

-Yes, this would work with any kind of milk (non-dairy or regular), so feel free to try different options!
+No, this would work with any kind of unflavored milk (non-dairy or regular dairy), so feel free to try different options!

 They're optional, but I think it's a nice add to eat with the pretzels!